helins/clojure-of-things/README.md

 the disconnect interval.

 The dongle runs a webserver accessible like a typical router.
-Run this in the console and find out which address it is :
+Run this in the terminal and find out which address it is :

 ```
 $ ip route